howardbaek/insidethetv/content/authors/admin/_index.md

 - Visitors
 ---

-Howard Baik is an undergraduate at University of Washington.
+Statistics Undergrad at the University of Washington who works on data analytics projects using R